Cycling Interval Training Pathway

-Intervals are a fundamental part of any training program.
-In theory, they sound relatively easy: pick a length, pick an intensity, grab the bike and head out the door.
-In practice, however, there are many nuances to properly executing intervals.
+Interval workouts are a fundamental part of any endurance training program.
+In theory, intervals sound relatively easy: pick a length, pick an intensity, grab the bike and head out the door.
+In practice, however, there are many nuances to properly executing interval workouts.
+Do them right, and interval workouts are one of the most effective ways to train.
+Do them wrong, and you waste time and may cause yourself unnecessary suffering.

 Here you will learn exactly what an interval is, why you should do certain intervals given the goals you have, and how you can execute different interval workouts to perfection.
 You’ll also learn more about how to analyze different workouts.